LukeShortCloud/rootpages/markdown/ansible.md

 ### Playbooks - Main Modules - Tags

-Each task in a tasks file can have a tag associted to it.
+Each task in a tasks file can have a tag associated to it.
 This should be appended to the end of the task.
-This is useful for debugging and seperating tasks into specific groups.
+This is useful for debugging and separating tasks into specific groups.
 Here is the syntax:

 Single tag syntax:
 ```